IzayahX/frc-pit-safetyCV/README.md

 # FRC Pit Safety Monitor

 Real-time safety glasses detection for FIRST Robotics Competition pit areas.
 Uses a custom YOLOv8 model to detect whether people in the pit are wearing safety glasses and alerts when violations are found.
+This system is being used by Team 8749 FamersvilleISD!

 Built for Raspberry Pi 4/5 with a camera module or USB webcam.
 Also runs on a laptop for testing.